wmarshall484/DSI_LECTURES_2/python-intro/notes/notes.md

 ### Dictionaries

 Dictionaries are an implementation of hash tables (like Java's hashmaps if you're familiar with them).
-It's basically a way of matching key, value pairs.
+It's a way of matching key, value pairs.
 Here is an example:

 ```python
 homestate = {"giovanna": "maine", "ryan": "california", "katie": "michigan", "zack": "new york"}